-A hair transplant in Turkey costs $2,500 to $4,500 all-inclusive, while the same procedure in the USA costs $10,000 to $15,000 for the surgery alone.
-That 60% to 80% price gap makes Turkey the world's most popular destination for hair restoration tourism, but the decision involves more than just price.
-This guide compares every factor that matters in 2026.
+A hair transplant in Turkey often costs $2,500 to $4,500 all-inclusive, while the same procedure in the USA commonly costs $10,000 to $15,000 for the surgery alone.
+That 60% to 80% price gap is the reason Turkey is a major destination for hair restoration tourism, but the decision involves more than price.
+You are comparing a medical procedure, a travel plan, a follow-up plan, and the risk of needing help after you return home.

 This article is for informational purposes only and does not constitute financial or medical advice.